Aridoge13/Computational_Biology/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/Aridoge13/Computational_Biology)

 ## 📘 Description
-This repository provides a curated collection of Python-based tools for common tasks in **computational biology and regulatory genomics**, designed for researchers analyzing genomic, transcriptomic, and evolutionary data.
-The scripts are modular, well-documented, and suited for mutation analysis, sequence evolution studies, and motif detection — with direct relevance to investigating the origins and dynamics of regulatory RNA elements.
+This repository provides a curated set of Python-based tools for key tasks in computational biology, with a focus on genomics, transcriptomics, and evolutionary analysis.
+The scripts are modular, well-documented, and easily extendable for applications in:

-Originally built to support graduate-level research in genomics and machine learning, this toolkit can be used for both educational and research applications involving **mutation clusters, RNA gene emergence**, and **comparative genomics**.
+- Variant annotation
+- Sequence comparison
+- RNA-seq data analysis
+- Phylogenetics
+- Regulatory element detection
+- Metagenomic profiling

+Originally developed to support graduate-level research, this toolkit is suitable for researchers and students working across diverse biological datasets — from mammalian genomes to microbial communities.

+---

+## 🌟 Highlights

+- Supports standard file formats (FASTA, VCF, GTF, etc.)
+- Minimal dependencies and lightweight structure
+- Suitable for both exploration and automation
+- Great for teaching and rapid prototyping of pipelines

 ---
 ## 🧪 Project Features
 ### Core Functionalities